solana-turbin3/Q1_25_Builder_Light-JH/README.md

-# Capstone project - Auction
+# Capstone project - On-chain Auction
 ## Overview
 A blockchain-based auction that leverages smart contracts for price discovery and efficient resource allocation.
 ## Use case